How do I qualify to be a Youth Court Attorney?

 You must have good school attendance and no discipline violations.

-Attend the training program which takes place the last of September to the end of November.
+Attend the training program which takes place from the last of September to the end of November.

 And finally, pass the bar exam and be sworn in as an attorney.